abigail-ryan/the-skin-guru/README.md

 **Individual Article Page**

 Each article details some product recomendations, skincare routines and links back to the product categories.
+The articles contents were written with the help of AI and edited by me to suit the style and tone of The Skin Guru's messaging.
+All article content is purely for demonstartive purposes only.

 ![Screenshot of individual article page](documentation/individual-article-desktop.png)